- Bishop’s Schedule

 Catholic Charities Thrift Center, 1320 E. 23rd St., Wilmington, Del. is seeking donations of gently-used household goods, including furniture, mattresses and working appliances.
 (302) 764-2717.

 Carmelite Community of Mary, St. Ann’s Church, Rt.
-26, Bethany Beach.
-8:30 a.m.
-Mass, 9 a.m. community prayer in Masterson Center, with opportunity to ask questions about the secular order of Carmelites, and Carmelite spirituality.
+26, Bethany Beach. meets at either St. Jude or Our Lady of Lourdes on various dates.
+Begins with 8:30 a.m.
+Mass, 9 a.m. community prayer and opportunity to ask questions about the secular order of Carmelites, and Carmelite spirituality.
 For more information and upcoming dates, Marianne Chapin, (410) 742-1777 or www.carmelife.com

 Always Our Children, a support group for families and friends of GLBT Catholics meets monthly at Holy Redeemer Church, Bi-State Blvd. at Chestnut St., Delmar, Md.
 For more information and the next meeting date, (410) 812-3117.

 Word of Life Scripture group, Holy Savior Church, 1705 N. Philadelphia Ave.
 Ocean City, Md.
 Group meets on the second Sunday of each month at 11:15 a.m., reads a Scripture passage, and discusses how to put the passage into practice.
 All are welcome.
 More information, Kim Zarif, firstname.lastname@example.org.

 The Columbiettes are a service organization of Catholic women who wish to make a difference in society by taking strong stands on issues such as abortion, human trafficking, pornography and euthanasia.
 The group presents an opportunity to serve God and others and enrich your own spirituality.
 Members must be over age 17 and be practicing Catholics.
 For more information, call (302) 897-3022 or email 12374Columbiettes@gmail.com.